Geert Mak, Ramon van Engelenhoven en Taylor Burgess

 INCL.
 INTERMISSION DRINK

 At the end of the 1920s, the American stock market crashed, plunging the United States into a deep financial crisis.
 Misery was widespread, industrial production stagnated, unemployment rose to twenty-five per cent, and democracy was under pressure.
 Franklin D. Roosevelt took office as President of the United States in 1932 and launched the social and economic rescue plan that became known as “The Deal”.
 No one can tell this story better than historian and America expert Geert Mak.
-His words are accompanied by piano music and songs by American composers George Gershwin, Aaron Copland, Erich Korngold and Igor Stravinsky.
-Ramon van Engelenhoven will be at the grand piano, but who will be singing is still a surprise.
+His words are accompanied by piano music and songs by American composers George Gershwin, Aaron Copland and Igor Stravinsky.
+Ramon van Engelenhoven will be at the grand piano, the American Operasinger Taylor Burgess will sing.

 Programme